bfeitknecht/ethz-vpn/README.md

 # ETHZ VPN CLI

-This is a small `expect` script for managing the ETHZ VPN on macOS.
+This is a small CLI script for managing the ETHZ VPN on macOS.
+It works but still in progress.

 ## Dependencies
 - `totp-cli` database with ETHZ OTP secret token